StormyRamsey/pattern_on_pattern_off/README.md

 Technology used: HTML, CSS, Ruby on Rails.

-Installation instruction: Fork Repo and Clone it to your choosen dicectory.
+Installation instruction: Fork Repo and Clone it to your choosen directory.